 It’s comical how salespeople love the lime-light – when the light is limey.
 But, as soon as the light dims & the train falls off the tracks, they point their fingers faster than you can shake a stick (as grandpa used to say).

-Imagine the culture around the office if:
+Imagine the culture at the company if:

 - A salesperson admitted, “my mistake”